AlannaBurke/Code-Samples/posts.md

+## Upcoming Presentations

+PetOps - Keeping Your Pets Safe with Technology (Sponsored Lightning Talk) - DrupalCon Portland, May 2024

-## Presentations I have given:
+## Presentations I Have Given

-### Upcoming
 ### 2024

 AI is here, and it's everywhere.
-How do we know what's real and what's not? - Drupal Camp NJ, March 2024
+How do we know what's real and what's not? - Drupal Camp NJ, March 2024 [[session]](https://www.drupalcampnj.org/session/ai-here-and-its-everywhere-how-do-we-know-whats-real-and-whats-not)

 ### 2023